adriano282/encrypting-data-in-postgresql/README.md

  - docker container for running the application

- # How does the encryption work?
+ # How does cryptography work?

  ### PGCrypt extension functions